tony-o/tony-o.github.io/articles/20211112-gos-missing-functional-suspects.md

 Boom.

 Wait just a gosh dang minute.
 Why's that `foldr` look so weird?
 Well, short story is that in Haskell and similarly implemented languages, `foldr` will thunk the _right_ value and only continue if that value is requested and in that way you can prematurely terminate a right fold.
 A left fold will not happen as the fold is evaluated _from the left_.
 This is a confusing thing if you're not already familiar with it but the basics are that `foldl + [1 2 3] -> (1 + (2 + 3))` and thus cannot short circuit.
 Conversely, `foldr + [1 2 3] -> (3 + (2 + (1)))` and if you notice the 1 in its own parens then you'll notice that the `+` is only done if the _next_ value is evaluated.
-Personally, the left/right thing doesn't make sense to me.
-Inside to outside is how I think about the two.

 Okay, now boom slam.